credentials/silvia/README.md

 The field ```Policy``` refers to the number of attributes that were revealed during the verification operation.
 The attributes that are revealed are encoded as '1'.
-Therefore, for 6 attributes where all revealed with the exception of the master secret (first attribute) we obtain: ```0x3e = 111110b```.
+Therefore, for 6 attributes, where all were revealed with the exception of the master secret (first attribute) we obtain: ```0x3e = 111110b```.

 Also, we can read the list of credentials: